sarthakpandey6162/Energy-Efficient-CPU-Scheduler/README.md

 3 → High power

-This scheduler is non-preemptive and easy to explain during viva.
+This scheduler is non-preemptive and easy

 🧠 Core Idea Behind the Algorithm